 Start at Lincoln Peak Vineyard (142 River Rd.
 New Haven, VT 05472), where they are known for their Marquette and Farnsworth grapes.
 Then, head south to Woodchuck Hard Cider (1321 Exchange St., Middlebury, VT 05753) for cider tastings and a self-guided tour.

 If you want to try unique spirits, head to Appalachian Gap Distillery (88 Mainelli Rd.
 Middlebury, VT 05753), where they have coffee-infused bourbon and a malt whiskey redolent of hops.

-If you’re looking for munchies and cold beer, Otter Creek Brewery (793 Exchange St. Middlebury, VT 05753) is the place to go.
-If you feel too full of drinking any more beer, get a growler or two to take home at Drop-In Brewing (610 Route 7 South Middlebury, VT 05753).
+If you’re looking for munchies and cold beer, Otter Creek Brewery (793 Exchange St., Middlebury, VT 05753) is the place to go.
+If you feel too full to drink more beer, get a growler or two to take home at Drop-In Brewing (610 Route 7 South Middlebury, VT 05753).

 7. Middlebury College Museum of Art

 Address: 72 Porter Field Rd, Middlebury, VT 05753